 If you don’t have to pay salaries and benefits to 50,000 employees, that saves a tidy penny, doesn’t it?
 Pennies that grow over time and that could, for instance, be useful in acquiring a certain troubled automobile company – BMW.
 Courtesy of the Nazi dispossessing Jews of their businesses, Gunther was also able to acquire many Jewish businesses for next to nothing.

 But hey, it’s all water under the bridge now.
 Many of the companies we have grown to love today also profited from the Third Reich; Hugo Boss (he made those smart black uniforms the dreaded SS wore), Siemens, IBM (developed the numbering mechanics by which all Jews were identified and recorded in the camps), Coca-Cola (“Fanta” was specifically developed in Germany for Germans to bypass the trade embargo the Third Reich placed on Coke and American imports), Bayer (made the Zyklon B gas used to gas Jews) and many more.
-Many of those companies have officially acknowledged and apologised for their part in the Holocaust and have contributed millions of dollars to funds set up for reparation and compensation.
+Many of those companies have officially acknowledged and apologized for their part in the Holocaust.
+They have contributed millions of dollars to funds set up for reparation and compensation.

 Right across the road from the BMW Museum is BMW Welt.
 You can test drive a BMW and order one there.
 It will be delivered to you anywhere in Europe.